kaylendwyer/template-debug/pages/about/partners.md

 ***The Public Digital Humanities Institute has been made possible by a major grant from the National Endowment for the Humanities: Democracy demands wisdom.***

+Any views, findings, conclusions, or recommendations expressed in this {article, book, exhibition, film, program, database, report, Web resource}, do not necessarily represent those of the National Endowment for the Humanities.

 ---

 ### Partners & Service Providers